akononovicius/physRisk-content-repository/articles/2017/plojimu-atsistojus-modelis.md

 differs for all agents and which is drawn from uniform distribution (restricted in \\\(  \[0,1\] \\\)).
 Yet the stand up threshold is a global model parameter, \\\(  T \\\).
 The larger \\\(  T \\\), the less agents will stand up.
-The internal "likeability," in the app below is shown by adjusting luminosity of the colors (the darker the color is, the less agent likes the play).
+The internal "likeability," in the app bellow is shown by adjusting luminosity of the colors (the darker the color is, the less agent likes the play).